Bean-to-cup coffee machine reviews (2019)

 Affiliate Disclosure : As an Amazon Associate I earn from qualifying purchases.
 Some of the links in this post are affiliate links and if you go through them to make a purchase I may earn a commission.

-Ok, bean to cup machines lie somewhere between the totally manual portable and barista style machines to the Nespresso style automatic capsule machines.
-Most serious ( but busy) coffee lovers will fall in this category.
-In a nutshell, it combines the espresso coffee maker and coffee grinder all in one.
-But how auto-matic do you want your machine to be?
-Here’s the definitions to help you decide.
+The bean-to-cup espresso machines lie somewhere between the totally manual portable and barista style machines to the Nespresso style automatic capsule machines.
+The machines that most serious ( but busy) coffee lovers will have, will fall into this category.

 If you’re in a hurry, you can see our own favourites listed here !